minio/docs/source/includes/container/common-minio-kes.rst

 .. start-kes-generate-kes-certs-desc

-The following commands creates two TLS certificates:
+The following commands create two TLS certificates that expire within 30 days of creation:

 - A TLS certificate for KES to secure communications between it and the Vault deployment
 - A TLS certificate for MinIO to perform mTLS authentication to KES.

-The certificates expires within 30 days of creation.
-For production environments, use certificates signed by a trusted Certificate Authority (CA).
+.. admonition:: Use Caution in Production Environments
+   :class: important

-**DO NOT** use certificates generated using these instructions in production environments.
+   **DO NOT** use the TLS certificates generated as part of this procedure for any long-term development or production environments.

+   Defer to organization/industry best practices around TLS certificate generation and management.
+A complete guide to creating valid certificates (e.g. well-formed, current, and trusted) is beyond the scope of this procedure.

 .. code-block:: shell
     :class: copyable